MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 This information can be obtained manually or, more efficiently, through cooperation with your Microsoft partner, who can pre-register these details with Microsoft on your behalf.

-## Step 3: Register Devices with Autopilot
+## Step 3: Register devices with Autopilot

 Device registration can be conducted in several ways, depending on your situation and preferences: